USD/IQD exchange drop in Baghdad and Erbil

-Shafaq News/ The U.S. dollar (USD) exchange rates against the Iraqi dinar (IQD) dropped in the markets of Baghdad and Erbil on Thursday.
+Shafaq News/ The U.S. dollar (USD) exchange rates against the Iraqi dinar (IQD) dropped in the markets of Baghdad on Monday.

-Shafaq News Agency correspondent said that the Central al-Kifah and Al-Harithiya exchanges are trading the USD at a rate of 147100 IQD to 100.
+Shafaq News Agency correspondent said that the Central al-Kifah and Al-Harithiya exchanges are trading the USD at a rate of 147150 IQD to 100, 150 IQD above Saturday.

 Our correspondent said that the selling and buying rates of 100 USD in the local markets of the Iraqi capital stood at 147500 and 146500 IQD, respectively.